 Publication Released in Online Journal

 An article detailing the results of the cropping-systems project at the ISU Marsden Farm has been published in PLOS ONE, an online peer-reviewed journal.
-The article, "Increasing cropping system diversity balances productivity, profitability and environmental health," was written by Adam Davis, USDA-ARS weed ecologist in Urbana, Illinois; Matt Liebman, ISU agronomist and project leader; Craig Chase, ISU economist; and Ann Johanns, ISU Extension economist.
+The article, "Increasing cropping system diversity balances productivity, profitability and environmental health," was written by Adam Davis, USDA-ARS weed ecologist in Urbana, Illinois; Matt Liebman, ISU agronomist and project leader; Craig Chase, ISU economist; Ann Johanns, ISU Extension economist; and Jason Hill, University of Minnesota ecologist.
 Results of the study show that longer-term rotations can result in higher yields, lower energy and chemical use, and economic returns comparable to conventional corn-soybean rotations.
 More information about this research project can be read at the Leopold Center website here.
 The PLOS ONE article can be downloaded here (PDF) or read at the PLOS ONE website.

 Report Issued on Energy/Economic Returns by Crop Rotation